lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 The {{< regref "ERROR_STATUS" >}} register will continue to report all violations even if a particular class of error event has been disabled.

 Of the six error event classes, `ACCESSINVAL` error events are the only ones which cannot be disabled.
-This is because `ACCESSINVAL` events are caused by anomolous TLUL byte-enable masks that do not correspond to any known software instructions, and can only occur through a fault in the hardware integration.
+This is because `ACCESSINVAL` events are caused by anomalous TLUL byte-enable masks that do not correspond to any known software instructions, and can only occur through a fault in the hardware integration.

 When handling SPI_HOST `error` interrupts, the {{< regref "ERROR_STATUS" >}} bit should be cleared *before* clearing the error interrupt in the {{< regref "INTR_STATE" >}} register.
 Failure do to so may result in a repeated interrupt.